forrestxu123/Android-Framework-System-Design/quality/crash.md

     ```

 As we can see, one common scenario for Java/Kotlin app crashes is caused due to an uncaught Throwable.
 For the native side (C/C++), most crashes are related to improperly dealing with memory.
 Therefore, to support us in identifying, locating, monitoring, and solving the crash question, it is important for us to understand how the Android system handles crashes in both Java and native environments.
 Here is the main workflow related to this topic
+- Java/Kotlin based Components ( App and System Server):
   As we can see, a common scenario for Java/Kotlin app crashes is caused by an uncaught Throwable.
-For the native side (C/C++), most crashes are related to improper memory handling.
-Therefore, to aid in identifying, locating, monitoring, and solving crash issues, it is crucial to understand how the Android system handles crashes in both Java and native environments.
+Therefore, to aid in identifying, locating, monitoring, and solving Java crash issues, it is crucial to understand how the Android system handles crashes in both Java environments.
 Here is the main workflow related to this topic:
-- Java/Kotlin based Components ( App and System Server):
   - 1. App sets default uncaught exception handle:
      When an app is forked, it calls Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler()) to set the default uncaught exception handler for all throwable or exceptions in the process using an instance of KillApplicationHandler.
 Now, when an uncaught exception occurs in any thread within the process, KillApplicationHandler.uncaughtException() will be called to handle that exception.
   - 2. App sets default uncaught exception handle: